rschramm9/MOTUS_KIOSK/documentation/2_CONFIGURATION_GUIDE.md

 To locate all of your desired receiver's deployment IDs: Go to motus.org
 - Click "Explore Data" on the tab "Explore Data"
 - Find the link for "Project, Receiver and Tag Exploration".
-- That takes you to a list of projects.
-Find your project on the list (hint use the "Filter" textbox to enter your projectID or your project name)
+- That takes you to a list of all Motus projects.
+- Find your project on the list (hint use the "Filter" textbox to enter your projectID if you know it, or your project name)
-- Select your project (click on the link) that takes you to your project's description.
+- Select your project (click on the link) that takes you to a description of your project.
 - Look for the item named "Receivers" and click the link next to it saying ""(Table)".
+- That should take you to the "Active Receiver Deployments" for your project.
+- Locate the ID# for your ***currently active*** receiver deployment for the station you want to monitor.
+This should be the ID# displayed in the table on this page.
-Locate the ID# for your active receiver deployment. ( *NOTE: a Receiver may have multiple Deployments - we are looking for the currently active **deploymentID, (not the receiverID**) )*
+( *NOTE: in Motus terminology, a Project may have multiple Receivers.
+A Reciever may have multiple RecieverDeployments - we are looking for the currently active **ReceiverDeploymentID**)*

 **TIP:** If you want your kiosk to display detections from multiple receivers, simply make a list of the all of the active ReceiverDeploymentIDs and names to use in the next step.